julianthome/inmemantlr/README.md

 # inmemantlr
-In-memory compilation of ANTLR grammars that.
-With inmemantlr, you can test your ANTLR grammars without the need to generate .java files first.
-Furthermore, it automatically generates an abstract syntax tree (AST) from a parsed file.
-Hence, it is especially useful for testing purposes.
+With inmemantlr you can test your
+ANTLR grammars directly without the need to generate and compile .java files first, which is done automatically and in-memory by the tool.

+Moreover, it automatically generates an abstract syntax tree (AST) from a parsed file that can be easily visualized using graphviz.

+inmemantlr is intended to assist you in the process of developing your context-free grammar by providing automated (re-)generation of Parser and Lexer, and by allowing you to visualize the resulting AST.
 Note that inmenantlr is using ANTLR v4.

 # Status
 [![Build Status](https://travis-ci.org/julianthome/inmemantlr.svg?branch=master)](https://travis-ci.org/julianthome/inmemantlr.svg?branch=master)